-

 Things to Do in Eleuthera: A Comprehensive Guide

-Eleuthera fans out over the Caribbean’s waters like a loose ribbon on a blue and turquoise quilt.
-A long skinny island, it measures over 100 miles in length, while never reaching more than a few miles in width.
+Eleuthera Island fans out over the Caribbean’s waters like a loose ribbon on a blue and turquoise quilt.
+A long skinny island in the Bahamas, it measures over 100 miles in length, while never reaching more than a few miles in width.
 The scenic island is one of over 700 land masses that make up the Bahamas Archipelago.
-Its serpentine shape conceals coves and windswept beaches that boast some of the most scenic attractions in all of the Caribbean.
-ELEUTHERA ISLAND ATTRACTIONS Though Eleuthera’s beaches are marvelous, the island contains a variety of…
+Its serpentine shape conceals coves and windswept beaches that are some of the most beautiful in all of the Caribbean.
+Eleuthera Island Attractions Though Eleuthera’s beaches are marvelous, the island contains…

 Guide to Spanish Wells in the Bahamas